cbonnett/twins/sleep/README.md

 5. Monte Carlo settings — number of simulations and RNG seed.
 6. Optional contamination (rate × fraction) and attrition assumptions.

-Outputs include estimated power or required total `N`, contamination-adjusted effects, attrition-inflated enrollment counts, and
-Monte Carlo standard errors.
+Outputs include estimated power or required total `N`, contamination‑adjusted effects, attrition‑inflated enrollment counts, 95% Monte Carlo confidence intervals for power, and Monte Carlo standard errors.

 ## Command-Line

 The CLI mirrors the UI and is convenient for scripted sweeps or reproducible reports.
+You can run it from this folder as `python power_twin_sleep.py` or from the repository root as `python sleep/power_twin_sleep.py`.

 Modes: